Sun Dried Tomato Chicken Florentine Pasta: this stuff is OMG good.

 - Add the half and half, milk, chicken broth, and Mozzarella cheese.
 Stir until the sauce is smooth and bubbly and the cheese is melted.
 It should start to thicken up slightly.

 - Stir in the cooked pasta and spinach - the spinach will start to cook down almost immediately.
 If needed, add extra water or broth or milk to the sauce to thin it out, or add more cheese to thicken slightly.
+Be sure to stir for a full 4-5 minutes to really thicken.

 Thank you again to DeLallo for sponsoring this post!